 Let’s start off by defining compliance.
 Compliance is the act of being in accordance with established guidelines or specifications.
 It also entails the efforts an organization puts forth into abiding by industry regulations and government legislation.
-This may mean following best practices, meeting specified standards, or meeting requirements set forth by legislation, rules, or regulations.
+This may mean the following of best practices, meeting specified standards, or meeting the requirements set forth by legislation, rules, or regulations.

 Security vs Compliance

 So, the key difference between the two is this: compliance is a one-size-fits-all snapshot in time of the bare minimums that a security program should have, whereas security is the continued evolution along with the technologies that ensure our data remains protected.
 Let’s take HIPAA, for instance.
 The Health Insurance Portability and Accountability Act (HIPAA) is a US legislation that provides the minimum safeguards that should be in place to protect electronic PHI (protected health information).
 This act was written in 1996 and was updated with the HITECH Act in 2009.
 So, we have a piece of legislation written 23 years ago (and updated 10 years ago), that dictates how we secure data in 2019.
 Think of all the technological changes that have happened over the past 10 years.

 Now, think about your own experiences, how do your current (or past) organizations build their security programs?
 Do we use the legislation and regulations to build the foundation of our security programs?
 Hopefully not, because there’s no way to account for all of our security policies to be accounted for in our compliance frameworks.
 It’s important to note that compliance needs to be a major contributor to our security management and planning, as we discussed in our last blog post that covered the domains of security.